 What should I do if the Youth Welfare Office wants to visit us?

-I am a child in need.
+I am a child in distress.
 What can I do?

-I'm worried about a child I know.
+There is a child about whom I am concerned.
 What can I do?

 Ask for help without fear.
 If you face problems or are overwhelmed by childcare, the sooner you seek advice and support, the better.